Henglay-Eung/ml-wildfire-prediction/README.txt

     - Move merged_data.csv to /static
     - Run static/split_merged_data.py: To split data for each year for performance
     - Run backend.py to run the app

-TODO:

-- GitHub
-- Host on AWS
-- Tell a story:
-    - 06/25/2006: All big wildfires happended in the areas where the max temperature is high, no rain, while the areas with high precipation and less temperature exerience no to small wildfires
-    - Some areas got big wildfires even with not too high temperature because wildfires can also happen because of human activies
-    - Show all California and compare with the live

-- Write a paper (Fix the layout, Grammar, and Plagiarism and AI checks)